Johannes Borgström

 Short presentation

-I am an associate professor in computing science at the IT department, and responsible for the undergraduate programme in computer science.
-My research is in the fields of programming languages and process calculi.
-I am currently working on probabilistic programming languages for Bayesian modelling and inference, and nominal process calculi, in particular the psi-calculus framework.
+I am an associate professor in computing science at the IT department, and responsible for the Bachelor's programme in computer science.
+My research is in the fields of programming languages and process calculi, with an emphasis on semantics.
+I am currently working on probabilistic programming languages for Bayesian modelling and inference, and applications of e-graphs to compiler optimization.

 Keywords